seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 As SSA values, global variables define pointer values that are in scope (i.e. they dominate) all basic blocks in the program.
-Global variables always define a pointer to their "content" type because they describe a region of memory, and all memory objects in LLVM are accessed through pointers.
+Global variables always define a pointer to their "content" type because they describe a region of memory, and all memory objects in LLVM37 are accessed through pointers.

 Global variables can be marked with ``unnamed_addr`` which indicates